cluebbers/deepnlp-ss23/README.md

 ```
 Tensorboard: Jul23_21-38-22_Part2_baseline

+For creating the baseline, we simply trained the in part one implemented Bert model on all data sets using the AdamW optimizer from part one with the standard hyperparameters ($lr = 1e-05$, $(\beta_{1},\beta_{2}) = (0.9, 0.999)$).
+In each epoch we trained first on the whole Quora trainset, then on the whole SemEval trainset and finally on the whole SST trainset.
+We used Cross-Entropy loss on the Quora and SST trainset and on the SemEval set we used MSE-loss applied to the cosine similarity of the bert embeddings of the two input sentences.
+To perform the paraphrasing and sentiment anaylsis task, a simple linear classifier layer was added on top of the BERT embeddings.

 After 5 epochs no significant improvements in dev metrics.
 Train accuracy is nearly 100 % for every task.
 The conclusion is overfitting.
 We did another run and recorded the dev loss.